Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 ===============

 Slash commands are one of Discord's primary methods of implementing a user-interface for bots.
-Analogous to their name, they're previewed and invoked in the Discord client by beginning your message with a forward-slash.
+They're a branch of application commands, the other type being context menu commands, and analogous to their name, they're previewed and invoked in the Discord client by beginning your message with a forward-slash:

 .. image:: /images/guide/app_commands/meow_command_preview.png
     :width: 400

-Application commands are implemented within the :ref:`discord.app_commands <discord_app_commands>` package.
+Both types of app commands are implemented within the :ref:`discord.app_commands <discord_app_commands>` package.
-Code examples in this page will always assume the following two imports:
+Any code example in this page will always assume the following two imports:

 .. code-block:: python